wcj365/wcj365.github.io/README.md

 *Teaching = Learning = Growing = Giving = Living*

 ## pedagogy
-- I put practice above PowerPoint.
-I don't focus on syntax and mechanics.
+- I put practice above PowerPoint and philosophy over physics.
-- I share with students how I learn.
-I show them how to learn on their own so they become life-long learners without relying on teachers or gurus.
+- I show students how I learn - Copy and paster, trials and errors.
-- I offer no fishes nor fishing gears.
-I show students where and how to find them.
+- I offer neither fishes nor fishing gears.
 - The Internet is the biggest fish pond and Google is the best fishing gear.

 **Curiocity** *may kill a cat, it sure makes a student.*